Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

     - Specify whether the operator has any agreement in place with law enforcement agencies, or other public and private parties dealing with security and intelligence, to give them access to the servers and/or to the data.
 1. Consent.
-Describe how consent is obtained from the user of the DNS privacy service differentiating
-    - Uninformed users for whom this trust relationship is implicit
-    - Privacy-conscious users, that make an explicit trust choice

-    (this may prove relevant in the context of e.g. the GDPR as it relates to consent)
+For any activity which is documented in this statement as 'requiring consent' before being performed, describe the full process of what you as an operator consider 'obtaining consent'.
+Additionally, state if this process is considered by you the operator to conform to any relevant legislation (this may prove relevant in the context of e.g. the GDPR as it relates to consent).

 ## Current policy and privacy statements

-A tabular comparison of existing policy and privacy statements from various DNS Privacy service operators based on the proposed DROP structure can be found on [dnsprivacy.org](https://dnsprivacy.org/wiki/display/DP/Comparison+of+policy+and+privacy+statements).
+A tabular comparison of existing policy and privacy statements from various DNS Privacy service operators based loosely on the proposed DROP structure can be found on [dnsprivacy.org](https://dnsprivacy.org/wiki/display/DP/Comparison+of+policy+and+privacy+statements).

 We note that the existing set of policies vary widely in style, content and